apache/kyuubi/docs/connector/spark/tidb.rst

 2. Set ``spark.jars=/path/to/tispark-assembly``

 .. warning::
-   Please mind the compatibility of different TiDB, TiSpark and Spark versions, which can be confirmed on the page of `Environment setup`_.
+   Please mind the compatibility of different TiDB, TiSpark and Spark versions, which can be confirmed on the page of `TiSpark Environment setup`_.

 .. _configurations: